-Any student interested in prior learning assessment should discuss the possibility with the Provost.
-This preliminary discussion helps determine whether the student's experience warrants a formal assessment by the faculty.
-If the preliminary contact is encouraging, the student must submit a petition to prepare the portfolio and submit to the Provost.
-An nonrefundable fee of \$50 per course credit sought will be payable upon submission of the petition.
+Any student interested in prior learning assessment should contact the Provost to discuss the possibility of earning credit for prior learning.
+This preliminary discussion will determine whether the student's experience warrants a formal assessment by the faculty.
+If the Provost approves, the student must submit a petition to prepare the portfolio and submit to the Provost.
+A non-refundable fee of \$50 per course credit sought will be payable upon submission of the petition.
 The student is provided with a signed copy of the petition to take to the academic department appropriate to the credit being requested.
 The Department Chair assigns a faculty member to assist the student in preparing the portfolio to document the learning experiences.